alahig/udacity_project_4/README.md

       You will need to store the key into the .env file by running the command which I gave on the submission comment for the project.

-    - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-    Training takes quite a while.
-To demonstrate the functionality of the code there is the possibility to pass a flag "fast" so that the training is only done on a subpart of the data (first 1000 rows, 5 features).
-    `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl fast`
-    The accuracy is of course then low on the test set, given the limited data used.

-2. Go to `app` directory: `cd app`

-3. Run your web app: `python run.py`

-4. Click the `PREVIEW` button to open the homepage
+    - The analysis that was used to create the report is here:

+        `udacity_inflation_forecast/udacity_inflation_forecast/notebooks/analysis_report.ipynb`

 ### Code basis

 The code is organized as follows:
-- The webapp is included in the app folder.
 - The data folder contains the script The ETL script.
-The script takes the file paths of the two datasets and database, cleans the datasets, and stores the clean data into a SQLite database in the specified database file path.
+The script downloads data from the internet from various sources, cleans the datasets, and stores the clean data into a SQLite database in the specified database file path.
-The cleaning procedure splits the categories column into separate columns, converts values to binary, and drops duplicates.
 - The models folder contains the script to train the model.
-The script train_classifier.py takes the database file path and model file path, creates and trains a classifier, and stores the classifier into a pickle file to the specified model file path.
-The script uses a custom tokenize function using nltk to case normalize, lemmatize, and tokenize text.
-Moreover, the function replaces named entities, dates, places etc.
-The model is a RandomForest which uses TF-IDF as well as meta data of the sentence (precence of ?, length of sentence, ...).
-The used features are selected using GridSearchCV.

-- app
-| - template
-| |- master.html  # main page of web app
-| |- go.html  # classification result page of web app
-|- run.py  # Flask file that runs app

-- data
-| - disaster_categories.csv  # data to process
-| - disaster_messages.csv  # data to process
-| - process_data.py # data process script: Load, merge, clean and store the data in a database.
-- models
-| - train_classifier.py # training script: train the classifier, export the model to a pickle file
-| - models
-| | - chosen_parameters.py # The parameters over which the GridSearchCV is ran
-| | - custom_tokenizer.py # The custom tokenizer which is parametrised
-| | - sentence_meta_data_extractor.py # The tool used to extract meta data of the tweets (length, ...)
+The different models tested are stored in models.py.
+The model is a linear regression that uses cross validation to select the relevant variables.

 - README.md